Derby Line, Vermont

-Derby Line is an incorporated village in the town of Derby in Orleans County, Vermont, United States, slightly north of the 45th parallel, the nominal U.S.-Canada boundary.
+Derby Line is an incorporated village in the town of Derby in Orleans County, Vermont, United States, slightly north of the 45th parallel, the nominal U.S.–Canada boundary.
 The population was 687 at the 2020 census.

 The village is located on the Canada–United States border and is contiguous with the district of Rock Island in the town of Stanstead, Quebec.

 Notable buildings include the Haskell Free Library and Opera House.

 History

 The village was incorporated in 1791.
-It lies on an elevation at the far north of Derby, which was chartered on October 29, 1779 and first settled in 1795.
+It lies on an elevation at the far north of Derby, which was chartered on October 29, 1779, and first settled in 1795.
 By 1859, the area was noted for the beauty of its farmhouses and luxuriant farmland, set before the distant vista of Lake Memphremagog and the Green Mountains.

 Because of an erratic survey, the border separating Canada from the United States was drawn incorrectly by the surveyors in the 18th century, above the 45th parallel which was the agreed boundary.
 Derby Line was founded based on that line, above the 45th parallel.
 The boundary was confirmed by the Webster–Ashburton Treaty in 1842.

 Description

 Derby Line is known for the Haskell Free Library and Opera House, a line house deliberately constructed on the international border and opened in 1904.
-The donors were a binational couple: Carlos F. Haskell was a local American businessman who owned a number of sawmills, while Martha Stewart Haskell was Canadian.
+The founders were a binational couple: Carlos F. Haskell was a local American businessman who owned a number of sawmills, while Martha Stewart Haskell was Canadian.
 The intent was that people on both sides of the border would have use of the facility, which is now a designated historic site.
 Patrons of the library from either side of the border may use the facility without going through border security.

 Besides the library, five inhabited structures are divided by the border.
 Most residents use the US entrances to avoid problems with the border patrol; crossing the border within buildings does not require official permission.
 A tool-and-die factory, once operated by the Butterfield division of Litton Industries, is also divided.
 The factory in Canada closed in 1982 after a lengthy strike by Canadian workers.
 The factory in Derby Line is open.
 It was bought in 1988 by Group Tivoly, a cutting tools company based in France, and has 160 employees.

 There are ramifications to living directly on the border of another country.
 For example, the US Border Patrol expressed a desire to close off streets (such as Canusa Street) which have historically run together with those of Stanstead Town.
-[In many US locales the term for such a political entity is "township".]
 Border officials were concerned about illegal immigration.
 In 2007, the village of Derby Line met with the Mayor and Council of Stanstead in joint session in Québec, to be addressed by the authorities.
-Ironically, this meant that the Vermont village's trustee meeting was held in a foreign country, following Vermont procedural rules.
+This meant that the Vermont village's trustee meeting was held in a foreign country, following Vermont procedural rules.

 A telephone call between Derby Line, Vermont, and Rock Island, Québec, is local.